 How common are eye floaters?

 Eye floaters are extremely common in adults and are a leading symptom that causes people to see an ophthalmologist.
 Almost everyone has eye floaters by age 70, although some people are much more aware of them than others.
-It is unusual for children under 16 years of age to notice eye floaters.
+It is unusual for children under 16 years of age to notice eye floaters unassociated with eye disease.

 What eye diseases are associated with eye floaters?

 Abnormal eye floaters are associated with the retinopathy of diabetes, retinal tears, retinal detachment, and large degrees of nearsightedness.
 They occur more commonly in people who have had injury to the eyes, surgery to remove cataracts, or YAG laser surgery after cataract surgery.
 Tuberculosis, sarcoidosis, syphilis, toxoplasmosis, and acute retinal necrosis of the eye are other inflammatory diseases that are associated with eye floaters.
 An unusual ocular condition called asteroid hyalosis is also a cause of eye floaters.
 Primary or secondary tumors in the eye, including lymphoma and leukemia, are associated with eye floaters, but these are extremely rare.